Customize Consent Preferences

 Reports also surfaced regarding the U.S. considering tariffs on Chinese vehicles, prompting warnings from Liu against trade protectionism.
 In a speech in China, Liu cautioned, “The countercurrents of protectionism and unilateralism have further extended the climate change governance gap.”

 The meeting marked the first formal dialogue between the world's two largest greenhouse gas emitters since the conclusion of in Dubai.
-Notably, it provided insight into the diplomatic tone under the new envoys, contrasting with the amicable relationship between their predecessors, former Secretary of State and Chinese climate envoy Xie Zhenhua.
+Notably, it provided insight into the diplomatic tone under the new envoys, contrasting with the amicable relationship between their predecessors, former Secretary of State John Kerry and Chinese climate envoy Xie Zhenhua.

 Both countries affirmed a commitment to develop new national climate strategies aligned with the Paris Agreement goal of limiting global warming to 1.5°C above pre-industrial levels by February 2025.
 Additionally, they announced plans to host a high-level meeting on sub-national cooperation in California and a joint summit on methane and non-CO2 gases at COP29.